ZairGitHub/Selenium-Herokuapp-Framework/README.md

 # Selenium-Example-Framework

-This project serves a practical investigation to explore the many different ways in which the Selenium open source testing automation tool can be used to test various web functionality.
-It consists of a repository holding a C# .NET Core Selenium automated testing framework for testing the http://the-internet.herokuapp.com website.
-This website, also known as the system under test (SUT), has been selected as it features a healthy selection of pages which have been deliberately designed to capture prominent and ugly functionality found on the web.
+Repository featuring C# .NET Core Selenium automated testing framework which has been designed to test the http://the-internet.herokuapp.com website.
+This website being tested against, or otherwise more concisely referred to as the system under test (SUT), has been selected for featuring a healthy selection of pages that have been deliberately designed to capture prominent and ugly functionality found on the web.
+The framework supports the execution of regular automated tests and Behaviour-Driven Development (BDD) tests in the Google Chrome and Mozilla Firefox web browsers.

-## Design
+## Framework Design

+### Class Diagram

-### POM
+### Page Object Model

-Page Object Model design pattern.
+Page Object Model (POM) design pattern.
 Modular design, scalable framework, smoother maintainence.
 Model pages as classes controlled and managed by a central page object.
 Custom `PageFactory.cs` class.
 [Previously packaged PageFactory class depreciated in C# due to properties](https://alexanderontesting.com/2018/05/21/c-and-the-disappearing-pagefactory-my-next-steps-in-selenium-testing/) but still exists in other languages which do not support properties such as Java.

-### Polymorphism

-All pages inherit from `WebPage.cs`
-Page structure (common methods and contract implementation)

-### Class Diagram
+### Inheritance

+All visitable pages of the SUT inherit from abstract `WebPage.cs` class.
+Ensures pages only ever rely a single instance of an `IWebDriver` to optimise test execution time.
+Also contains a `NavigateToUrl()` method to standardise page navigation across all derived pages.

+## Composition

+`IAlertNavigation.cs` interface for pages requiring credential authentication with an authentication alert.
+`IPageNavigation.cs` interface for non-authentication alert pages.

 ### Drivers